Embedded Vision Design (full-time)

 - The second theory subject is assessed by means of 2 written exams.

-The two product demonstrations/presentations must receive a grade of at least 6.0.
+The two product demonstrations/presentations are check marks.
 The average of the remaining eight grades forms the final grade for the course.

 Students have two chances at each modular examination, i.e. there is one resit opportunity for each exam.

 The course is divided into two blocks of eight weeks.
-You have a maximum of four contact days each week.
+There is a maximum of four contact days each week.